Uokoroafor/gpt_from_scratch/README.md

 <br><br>
 - *Feed Forward Network*: This network contains two fully connected layers with a [GeLU activation function](https://arxiv.org/abs/1606.08415) between the layers.
 <br><br>
-- *Post-Norm Architecture*: This is a residual connection that is added to the output of each sub-layer and then normalised by layer normalisation.
-In the original paper, the residual connection is added to the input of each sub-layer and then normalised by layer normalisation.
+- *Pre-Norm Architecture*: In the original paper, Post-Norm architecture is used where the layer normalisation is applied before attention mechanism for added stability.
 ## Installation
 ```
 git clone https://github.com/Uokoroafor/gpt_from_scratch